Arsenal edges past Porto on penalties to reach Champions League quarterfinals for first time in 14 years | KRDO

 That strike propelled Arsenal forward in the second half, though Porto looked increasingly content with sitting back and absorbing the pressure.

-The home side finally looked as though it had gone ahead in the tie for the first time as Pepe got his feet in a tangle while defending a long ball, allowing Odegaard to chip the ball into the empty net.
+The home side finally looked as though it had gone ahead in the tie for the first time, as Pepe seemingly got his feet in a tangle while defending a long ball, allowing Odegaard to chip the ball into the empty net.

-After a brief review, however, VAR ruled the goal out for a foul on goalkeeper Diogo Costa – perhaps one of the softer decisions you’re likely to see in the this season’s tournament.
+However, the goal was disallowed after Kai Havertz was adjudged to have pulled Pepe’s shirt.

 Arteta, who looked to be covering as much ground as his players while flitting around his technical area and shouting instructions, was indignant after the decision and was shown a yellow card for his protests.